-Residential -6 (RES-6) Traditional neighborhoods on a grid street network with significant tree canopy.
+Residential -6 [RES-6] comprises traditional neighborhoods on a grid street network with significant tree canopy.
 These neighborhoods contain single family detached residential units adjacent to schools, educational facilities and public parks which are not subject to heavy traffic.
 These areas may serve as transitions between lower density residential and commercial development.

-Residential -10(RES-10) Residential variety and diversity containing a mixture of housing types, accessory dwellings, and home-based employment opportunities.
+Residential -10 (RES-10) comprises residential variety and diversity including a mixture of housing types, accessory dwellings, and home-based employment opportunities.
 These areas should demonstrate compatible land use relationships, which incorporate open space, active uses facing public spaces, utilization of school sites as parks, and coordinated utilities placement.

-Residential -14 (RES-14) the primary location of this land use categories is the downtown redevelopment area because of its proximity to recreational and scenic amenities, shopping and services of the commercial core.
+Residential -14 (RES-14) comprises the primary location of this land use categories is the downtown redevelopment area because of its proximity to recreational and scenic amenities, shopping and services of the commercial core.
 Due to the residential variety and diversity of this area, accessory dwellings, and home-based employment opportunities may be considered.
 These areas should demonstrate compatible land use relationships, which incorporate open space, active uses facing public spaces, utilization of school sites as parks, and coordinated utilities placement.

-- POLICY 1) The Agency shall encourage the reduction of slum and blight relating to rental residential properties through the planned enforcement of City adopted maintenance standards. - POLICY 2) The Agency shall develop and fund the rehabilitation to City adopted maintenance standards of affordable housing in the Area. - POLICY 3) The Agency shall assist in the preservation of owner occupied Historic Resources through a matching exterior program. - POLICY 4) The Agency may assist in the exterior improvement of moderate income owner occupied through a matching exterior grant program.
+- POLICY 1) The Agency shall encourage the reduction of slum and blight relating to rental residential properties through the planned enforcement of City adopted maintenance standards. - POLICY 2) The Agency shall develop and fund the rehabilitation to City adopted maintenance standards of affordable housing in the Area. - POLICY 3) The Agency shall assist in the preservation of owner occupied Historic Resources through a matching exterior program. - POLICY 4) The Agency may assist in the exterior improvement of moderate income owner occupied through a matching exterior grant program. - POLICY 5) The CRA assures that there will be replacement housing for the relocation of persons temporarily or permanently displaced from housing facilities within the Area. - POLICY 6) The CRA has determined that due to the deflation of housing values, there is no shortage of affordable housing in the Area and chooses to focus resources on housing quality versus housing quantity.

-- TASK 1) Fund and Agency approve a CRA Property Maintenance Plan (PMP). - TASK 2) Plan and Fund an Agency Residential Rehabilitation Program (RRP) plan for affordable housing.
+- TASK 1) Fund and approve the Property Maintenance Plan (PMP). - TASK 2) Plan and Fund an Agency Residential Rehabilitation Program (RRP) plan for affordable housing.